 Plenty of tutorials will tell you what a memory palace is, but we explore how to actually put them into practice as learning tools.
-Together, we've modified the memory techniques used by competitive memorizers to enhance our retention of medicine, languages, and more.
+Together—a medical student and a medical student/memory competitor—we've modified the memory techniques used by competitive memorizers, combining them with evidence-based principles of effective learning, to explore and improve our retention of medicine, languages, and more.
 Using memory palaces effectively can be challenging without the right approach.
 We're a non-profit whose aim is to find the strategies that can make memory techniques an effective piece of any student's learning toolkit.
+It's completely free and always will be.
 Start here with our Basics video series.

 THREE-TIME world memory champion, co-founder